commercialhaskell/stack/doc/install_and_upgrade.md

 There is also a [Ubuntu
 package](http://packages.ubuntu.com/search?keywords=haskell-stack&searchon=names&suite=all&section=all)
-for Ubuntu 16.10 and up, but the distribution's Stack version lags behind, so we recommend running `stack upgrade` after installing it.
+for Ubuntu 16.10 and up, but the distribution's Stack version lags behind, so we recommend running `stack upgrade --binary-only` after installing it.
+For older stack versions which do not support `--binary-only`, just `stack upgrade` may work too.
 The version in Ubuntu 16.04 is too old to upgrade successfully, and so in that case stack should be installed from a [release tarball](https://github.com/commercialhaskell/stack/releases).